psychemedia/storytelling-notes/time.md

 7
 Even
  Nature
-, although aware that the 24-h notation was likely only to be used by railway and telegraph companies at present, thought it ‘‘proper
+, although aware that the 24-h notation was likely only to be used by railway and telegraph companies at present, thought it ''proper
  . . .
- to consider in what way ordinary watches and clocks could be best accommodated to such a change in the reckoning’’.
+ to consider in what way ordinary watches and clocks could be best accommodated to such a change in the reckoning''.
 8
 Their suggestions about 24-h movements or double dials and, especially, the raising of the issue of how many times a public clock might strike at night caused a ﬂurry of correspondence with some even more tortuously complicated suggestions as well as dismissive rejections of any such measures
  ...